FREE SHIPPING! on orders over $99*

 What benefits are provided by Ozempic for people wishing to lose weight?

-Ozempic works to reduce appetite and feelings of hunger, which can, along with good diet and exercise programs, induce sustainable weight loss.
+Ozempic works to reduce appetite and feelings of hunger, which can, along with good diet and exercise programs, help losing weight in people who are overweight or obese.Â

 GLP-1, the key hormone in Ozempic, acts by reducing gastric emptying (the speed at which the stomach empties of food).
 It also blocks the production of glucagon, the hormone that instructs the liver to release stored glucose.
 Both of these will cause a reduction in the need for additional food intake.
 Ozempic can also reduce a preference for high-fat foods.
 Such foods carry a double penalty of being high in “bad” cholesterol (which creates increased dangers of cardiovascular disease) as well as carrying more calories than their equivalent weight in low-fat foods.